OsmanKAYI/full-stack-roadmap/windsurf/extensions.md

 ## converts a JSON from clipboard to TypeScript interfaces.
 (Ctrl+Alt+V)
 #NOT WORKING FOR WINDSURF# windsurf --install-extension gregorbiswanger.json2ts

-# Live Server
+# Live Server (Five Server)
 ## automatically reloads webpage when you save the code.
-windsurf --install-extension ritwickdey.liveserver
+windsurf --install-extension yandeu.five-server

 # Markdown All in One
 ## all you need to write Markdown (keyboard shortcuts, table of contents, auto preview and more)